Are Site-Wide External Header and Footer Links Bad for SEO?

 There are exceptions, of course: a site like Facebook or Wikipedia isn't going to pass much value with links, because users can create those links.
 You can just go make a Wikipedia account and link to your own site in various pages.
 Sure, it's against Wiki rules and those links may be removed, but any that survive would be very valuable.
 Wikipedia cuts down on value so they aren't constantly spammed.
 Facebook doesn't care, but also doesn't pass much value, in Google's algorithm.

-Social Links in Footer
+Social Links In Footer

 The exception to the exception is when the site links to the pages in an authoritative way.
 Facebook won't give you much value if it's just some user's post linking to you, but it will give you a lot if it's part of the Facebook Newsroom linking to you.